Cultural Aspects of Health Behavior – HLTH 623

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion assignment.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words.

 The student will write a 4–5-page assessment of his/her own culture.
 In the paper, the student will describe his/her familial cultural background.
 The paper must address similarities and differences between the student’s own culture and other major cultural groups studied in the course.
 Particular attention must be given to sources of bias toward people of other cultures.
 The student must also investigate ways to minimize the impact of his/her cultural biases when providing public health services to others.

 Cultural Anthropology Project: Cultural Health Barriers-Risks Paper Assignment

-The student will choose a priority population from a list of geographic cultural groups offered by the instructor.
-The student will research the chosen culture and identify culturally related health barriers and risks.
+The student will be assigned a cultural group or country by the instructor from a list of geographic and cultural groups for the assignment.
+The student will research the assigned culture and identify culturally related health barriers and risks.
 The written paper must be 7–10 pages and include a minimum of 5 scholarly sources.
 All information must be properly cited using current AMA style.
 A ¾–1-page bulleted talking paper must be attached as an appendix to the document.

 Cultural Anthropology Project: Cultural Solutions and Video Presentation Assignment